 Veneers are primarily sought for cosmetic reasons but there are several benefits that improve overall dental health.
 Veneers offer great strength to a weakened tooth but they cannot restore the damage.
 A crown is needed for the overall restoration of a damaged tooth.

 Encouraging Oral Hygiene

 After a patient has spent money and time to get a beautifully enhanced smile, they tend to be more proactive about practicing good oral hygiene.
 This is a normal part of wanting to keep a beautiful smile so it is important to know how to take care of the veneers to maintain them.

 Health Benefits Over Other Dental Procedures

 Veneers need a small amount of enamel to be removed but they do not compromise the natural structure of the teeth.
 If a crown is placed, the entire structure of the tooth is reshaped and a significant amount of the tooth is removed.
 Veneers are the best treatment for anyone looking for the least amount of tooth modification.

-Slight orthodontic issues such as an overbite and minor misalignment problems are corrected with veneers.
+Veneers correct slight orthodontic issues such as an overbite and minor misalignment problems.
 They serve as a sort of instant remedy by dramatically improving the appearance and the function of teeth without having to undergo months or years of orthodontic treatment.